What is Monkeypox?

-People who have been exposed to Monkeypox should contact the Montgomery County Office of Public Health (MCOPH) at 610-278-5117 and talk with a staff member about exposure, testing, and vaccine eligibility, as appropriate.
+People who have been exposed to Monkeypox should contact a healthcare provider to talk about exposure, testing, and vaccine.
+People can also contact the Montgomery County Office of Public Health (MCOPH) at 610-278-5117 or MCOPHMPX@montgomerycountypa.gov for assistance.

 What do I do if I think I am infected with Monkeypox?